-Date of incident:

-Time of incident:

-Name of person completing this form:

-Signed:

-Dated:

-Child's Name:

-Child's Date of birth or age:

-Child's address (or approx. area):

 Name of parent(s)/carer(s):

 Parent(s)/Carer(s) Telephone Number:

 Other known members of the household:

-Nature of concern:

-(e.g. disclosure, change in

-behaviour, demeanour,

-appearance, injury.
-Please include

-as much factual detail as possible.
+Nature of concern: (e.g. disclosure, change in behaviour, demeanor, appearance, injury.
+Please include as much factual detail as possible.
+Continue on separate sheet as necessary.)

-as macmactual detail as possible.

-Continue on a separate sheet as

-necessary.)

-Tiecessury.

-Exactly what the child said and

-what you/the person reporting

-said:

-(Remember to never lead the child

-and record exact details of what

-was said.
-Continue on a separate

-sheet as necessary.)
+Exactly what the child said and what you/the person reporting said: (Remember to never lead the child and record exact details of what was said.
+Continue on a separate sheet as necessary.)

-Any other relevant
+Any other relevant information:

-information:

 Action taken so far:

-Date and time of discussion
+Date and time of discussion with a

-with a member of the
+member of the Safeguarding Team:

-Safeguarding Team:
+and the careguarding rount.

-Name of Safeguarding Team
+Name of person from the Safeguarding

-you discussed this with:

-you discussed this with:
+Team you discussed this with: